Pediatric Balloon Sinuplasty in Austin, TX

 Signs Your Child May Benefit From A Balloon Sinuplasty

 Patients who continue to suffer following medical therapy from complaints such as:

 - Chronic Cough

 Balloon sinuplasty recovery

-This procedure takes just minutes and kids are back to full speed without need for recovery or pain medicine in hours.
+This procedure takes just minutes and kids are back to full speed without the need for recovery or pain medicine in hours.
 There is no packing or foreign material placed in the nose and never any bruising or swelling that accompanies traditional sinus surgery.

 Pediatric balloon sinuplasty is an extremely safe non-surgical procedure.
-As there are no incisions or tissue removal parents can rest assured that this procedure has been done thousands of time with almost no reported complications.
+As there are no incisions or tissue removal parents can rest assured that this procedure has been done thousands of times with almost no reported complications.